vb9Sanger/SMC1A-SGE/README.md

-SMC1A-specific change from that original: the 5'UTR project targeted non-coding sequence, so its variants were annotated generically as `SNV`, and that class was included in the background-fitting pool (`fit_consequences`) used to build the LOF/no-impact anchors.
-SMC1A is coding, so variants carry `Missense_Variant`/ `Synonymous_Variant`/etc. labels instead — `SNV` never applies here and has been removed from that list.
+SMC1A-specific change from that original: the 5'UTR project targeted non-coding sequence, so its variants were annotated generically as `SNV`, and that class was included in the background-fitting pool (`fit_consequences`) used to build the PTV/no-impact anchors (see the terminology note at the top of STEP FIVE).
+SMC1A is coding, so variants carry `Missense_Variant`/
+`Synonymous_Variant`/etc. labels instead — `SNV` never applies here and has been removed from that list.
 Everything else differing from the 5'UTR original is a bug fix, documented in this script's own header comment (report generation was previously never